manferlo81/build-function/README.md

 **`target`**

-Expression resolving to an array-like object, which `length` property will be used for the loop.
+Expression resolving to an `array-like` object, which `length` property will be used for the loop.

 **`index`** (`optional`)

-Optional `id` to be registered inside the loop body environment containing the current iteration index, if not specified it won't be registered, the loop will still run.
+The `id` to be registered inside the loop body virtual scope containing the current iteration index, if not specified it won't be registered, the loop will still run.

 **`value`** (`optional`)

-Optional `id` to be registered inside the loop body environment containing the current iteration value, if not specified it won't be registered, the loop will still run.
+The `id` to be registered inside the loop body virtual scope containing the current iteration value, if not specified it won't be registered, the loop will still run.

 **`body`** (`optional`)

-A step or series of steps to be executed for every iteration.
+A `step` or `array of steps` to be executed for every iteration.
+See [function steps](#function-steps) for more information.

 ***example***